Southern California county official pleads guilty to bribery charge in COVID funds scheme

 “I have great sorrow for my actions,” he said.

-Authorities have said Rhiannon Do is cooperating with the investigation and won’t be charged.
+Authorities have said Rhiannon Do is cooperating with the investigation under an agreement with prosecutors and won’t be charged.